An international quotation: what agreements to include

 7. Country of origin

 When you do business with non-EU countries, you can state the country of origin in the quotation.
 This is the country where your product was produced.
 This lets your customer investigate whether any special political measures, such as sanctions, apply to products from the country of origin.
-If the EU has a trade agreement with the customer’s country, they will usually qualify for a lower duty rate, if they have to pay import duty at all.
-This only applies to EU products of preferential origin, which means they were made in the EU and meet the rules for EU preferential origin.
-You demonstrate this with a EUR.1 document or an invoice declaration

 8. Price and currency

 Clearly indicate the product price and currency in your quotation.
 If your price is in a currency other than the euro, currency fluctuations affect your product prices.
 Decide in advance how long you want to run foreign exchange risk and put a validity period on your quotation.
-With a free-term quotation, the supplier can adjust prices at its discretion.
+With a free-term quotation, the supplier can adjust prices at their discretion.

 9. Packaging

 If the packaging offered does not match the requirements of your customer or the destination country, you can take action before any harm is done and offer a different form of packaging.
-The Netherlands Enterprise Agency has a special page on product and packaging requirements in other countries (in Dutch).
+The Netherlands Enterprise Agency has a special page on product and packaging in other countries (in Dutch).

 10. Mode of transportation

 Goods can be transported by road, rail, water, or air.
 Each mode of transport has its own pros and cons when it comes to speed, flexibility, and costs.
-Specify how you will arrange transportation for your customer or make your needs and wishes known to your supplier.
+Logistics service providers such as freight forwarders can organise transportation to or from your business partner's country.
+They also handle customs clearance if you are doing business outside the EU.

 11. Incoterms®